Kuuuube/tablet_binary_data_formats/docs/gd-xxxx-u/gd-xxxx-u.md

 - Thd = 0 when thumbwheel is rotated backwards, 1 when thumbwheel is rotated forwards

-- R = Rotation value, 0 when the front of the tool is aligned with the front of the tablet
+- R = Rotation value, 0 when the front of the tool is aligned with the front of the tablet.
+Max value when the front of the tool is aligned with the back of the tablet.

-- Rd = 0 when rotated to the left, 1 when rotated to the right
+- Rd = 0 when when the front of the tool is pointing to the left side of the tablet at any angle, 1 when when the front of the tool is pointing to the right side of the tablet at any angle